odin-lang/odin-lang.org/content/docs/faq.md

 The directory name nor any sort of relative path cannot be used to generate this import name (like other languages like Go) as Odin does not have a concept of a singular absolute root directory where all import paths come from.
 The name also has to be unique project-wide, so the directory name is not a good way to enforce uniqueness.

+### Is there an official Odin package manager?

+Odin will __never__ officially support a package manager.

+#### How do I manage my code without a "package manager"?

+Through manual dependency management.
+Regardless of the language, it is a very good idea that you know what you are depending on in your project.
+Copying and vendoring each package manually, and fixing the specific versions down is the most practical approach to keeping a code-base stable, reliable, and maintainable.
+Automated systems such as generic package managers

+Not everything that can be automated ought to be automated.
+The automation of dependency hell is a case which should not encouraged.
+People love to put themselves in hell, dragging others down with them, and a package manager enables that.

+Another issue is that for other languages, the concept of a package is ill-defined in the language itself.
+And as such, the package manager itself is usually trying to define the concept of what a package is, which leads to many issues.
+Sometimes, if there are multiple competing package managers with different definitions of what a package is, the the monstrosity of a package-manager-manager and the hell that brings with it.

 ## Syntax
 ### What does `:=` mean?